QPALM: A Proximal Augmented Lagrangian Method for Nonconvex Quadratic Programs: Numerical Results

 Here, the decision variable is the collection of \(N+1\) state samples and \(N\) input samples, \(z = (x_0, u_0, x_1, \ldots, u_{N-1}, x_N)\).
 The stage and terminal state cost matrices are positive definite matrices, \(Q, Q_N \in \symm_{++}(\R^{n_x})\) and \(R \in \symm_{++}(\R^{n_u})\). \(\X\), \(\X_N\) and \(\U\) represent polyhedral constraints on the states, terminal state and inputs respectively.
 In our example, we consider box constraints \(\X = [-x_b, x_b]\) and \(\U = [-u_b, u_b]\) and determine the terminal constraint as the maximum control invariant set of the system.
 Furthermore, the terminal cost is computed from the discrete-time algebraic Riccati equations.

 We solved this problem for a system with 10 states and 5 inputs for different values of the time horizon.
 The state cost matrix is set as \(Q = M\trans M\), with \(M\in \R^{n_x \times n_x}\) consisting of \(50\%\) nonzeros drawn from the normal distribution \(\mathcal N(0,5)\).
 The input cost matrix is chosen to be a small diagonal matrix with \(R_{ii} = 0.01\).
 The system considered is slightly unstable, with the elements of \(A\) drawn from \(\mathcal N(0,2)\) and those of \(B\) from \(\mathcal N(0,1)\).
 The state and input limits \(x_b\) and \(u_b\) are drawn from \(\mathcal N(10,2)\).
 Finally, the initial state is chosen such that it is possible but difficult to satisfy all the constraints, in order to represent a challenging MPC problem.
-The resulting runtimes of solving one such OCP for varying time horizons are shown in \cref{fig:randomMPC}.
-Gurobi again performs best, especially when considering larger time horizons, with QPALM in a second place. qpOASES and OSQP both have issues with robustness given the challenging nature of the problem, although qpOASES can also exhibit fast convergence in some cases.
+The resulting runtimes of solving one such OCP for varying time horizons are shown in \cref{fig:randomMPC} \review{for tolerances \(10^{-3}\) and \(10^{-6}\).
+HPIPM performs best, as expected from a tailored solver, followed by Gurobi and QPALM.} OSQP and qpOASES both have issues with robustness given the challenging nature of the problem, although \review{the former performs well on small problems and the latter also exhibits} fast convergence in some cases.

 An important aspect to consider when choosing a QP solver for MPC is the degree to which it can work with an initial guess.
 This is of great import due to the fact that subsequent OCPs are very similar.
 The solution of the previous OCP can therefore be shifted by one sample time and supplied as an initial guess.
 This procedure is also called warm-starting. \Cref{fig:randomMPCsequential} shows the result of warm-starting subsequent OCP in this manner.
 Here, we solved 30 subsequent OCPs for a fixed time horizon of 30, corresponding to 460 primal variables.
 Furthermore, when computing the next initial state, we add a small disturbance drawn from the normal distribution \(\mathcal N(0, 0.01)\).
-It is clear that qpOASES, QPALM and OSQP all benefit greatly from this warm-starting.
-However, Gurobi, as is typical of an interior-point method, does not have this advantage.
+It is clear that qpOASES, QPALM and OSQP all benefit greatly from this warm-starting. \review{However, Gurobi, as is typical of an interior-point method, does not have this advantage.
 For this reason, interior-point methods are typically not considered as solvers for MPC problems.
+HPIPM, however, has incredibly low runtimes regardless, and so may be an excellent choice for optimal control problems.}